 In this report, "FMC AG & Co.
 KGaA," or the "Company," "we," "us" or "our" refers to Fresenius Medical Care AG & Co.
 KGaA or Fresenius Medical Care AG & Co.
 KGaA and its subsidiaries on a consolidated basis, as the context requires.
-You should read the following discussion and analysis of the results of operations of the Company and its subsidiaries in conjunction with our interim consolidated financial statements and related notes contained elsewhere in this report and our disclosures and discussions in our consolidated financial statements and in our management report as of and for the year ended December 31, 2022, prepared in accordance with sections 315 of the German Commercial Code (HGB) as well as the German Accounting Standard Number 20, contained in the Company's Annual Report 2022.
+You should read the following discussion and analysis of the results of operations of the Company and its subsidiaries in conjunction with our unaudited interim consolidated financial statements and related notes contained elsewhere in this report and our disclosures and discussions in our consolidated financial statements as of and for the year ended December 31, 2022, prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), the "IFRS® Accounting Standards," using the euro as our reporting currency, included in our Annual Report on Form 20-F for the year ended December 31, 2022 (our 2022 Form 20-F).

 Effective as of January 1, 2023, we commenced reporting reflecting our new global operating model in which we reorganized our business into two global operating segments.
 Prior to January 1, 2023, discrete financial information was not provided to the chief operating decision maker on the basis of the new structure and the necessary system and reporting changes to effect the new structure were not in place.
 The term "Care Enablement" refers to our Care Enablement operating segment, which includes research and development, manufacturing, supply chain and commercial operations, as well as supporting functions, such as regulatory and quality management.
 The term "Care Delivery" refers to the Care Delivery operating segment, which is primarily engaged in providing services for the treatment of end-stage renal disease (ESRD) and other extracorporeal therapies, including value and risk-based care programs, and also includes the pharmaceutical products business and the income from equity method investees related to the sale of certain renal pharmaceuticals from Vifor Fresenius Medical Care Renal Pharma Ltd. in the United States (U.S.), which are used in our clinics to provide health care services to our patients.
 Our Global Medical Office, which seeks to optimize medical treatments and clinical processes within the Company and supports both Care Delivery and Care Enablement, is centrally managed and its profit and loss are allocated to the segments.
 Similarly, we allocate costs related primarily to headquarters' overhead charges, including accounting and finance as well as certain human resources, legal and IT costs, as we believe that these costs are attributable to the segments and used in the allocation of resources to Care Delivery and Care Enablement.
 These costs are allocated at budgeted amounts, with the difference between budgeted and actual figures recorded at the corporate level.
 However, certain costs, which relate mainly to shareholder activities, management activities as well as global internal audit, are not allocated to a segment but are accounted for as corporate expenses (Corporate).
 Financing is a corporate function which is not controlled by the operating segments.
 Therefore, the Company does not include interest expense relating to financing as a segment measurement.
 In addition, the Company does not include income taxes as it believes taxes are outside the segments' control.
 These activities do not fulfill the definition of a segment according to IFRS 8, Operating Segments and are also reported separately as Corporate.
-See note 13 included in this report for a further discussion on our operating segments.
+See note 13 of the notes to the consolidated financial statements (unaudited) included in this report for a further discussion on our operating segments.